AurumByte/Glass/README.md

 - If you haven't created your own then type the path of the sample programs with their name (with quotes), which exixt in "res/sample projects" folder.

-- If you want to create your own Glass program then create a new file with an extention of ".a" without quotes.
+- If you want to create your own Glass program then create a new file with an extention of ".glass" without quotes.

 - Then go to "IDE/APremiere" folder and open APremiere.py to start coding.